Learn more about

 Shore Line Dispatch No. 8 - Chicago Surface Lines: Linking Chicago's Neighborhoods

 Shore Line is pleased to announce the publication of Dispatch No. 8, Chicago Surface Lines: Linking Chicago's Neighborhoods, edited by Richard F. Begley, with George E. Kanary and Walter R. Keevil.
-This 100-page publication includes 132 photos (24 of them in color) and 3 color maps.
+This 100-page publication, issued in August 2017, includes 132 photos (24 of them in color) and three color maps.

 Chicago is a city of neighborhoods, with residents self-identifying as being from, for example, Hyde Park or Albany Park or Beverly or Uptown.
 The neighborhoods are where things happened: education, entertainment, shopping – the everyday things of life.
 The neighborhoods in the 1940s and 1950s were like villages where "everybody knew your name."
 The common denominator?
 The streetcars of the Chicago Surface Lines which, while serving the individual neighborhoods, also linked them to other neighborhoods, near and far.